 View all the stories:

-Fifty years later, when Hill was going blind in his left eye, a brain and eye specialist who also had served in the military stepped up to save Hill’s vision.
+Fifty years later, when Hill was going blind in the left eye, a brain and eye specialist who also had served in the military stepped up to save Hill’s vision.
 Dr. Prem Subramanian an ophthalmologist at the UCHealth’s Eye Center and a professor at the University of Colorado School of Medicine, literally wrote the medical textbook on his specialty of neuro-ophthalmology.
 He attended college at Princeton on a military scholarship, then earned both his medical degree and a PhD.
 He served at Walter Reed Army Medical Center for 10 years before leaving active duty.
 Subramanian then worked at Johns Hopkins before moving to UCHealth’s University of Colorado Hospital in 2015.

 When Hill’s doctors at Fort Carson and other eye specialists in Colorado Springs couldn’t figure out what was wrong with Hill’s eyes, they sent him to Dr. Subramanian.
 He had the perfect set of skills to fix up Hill and get him back to his passions of cooking, fishing, sharing memories of the Vietnam War and spending time with his wife and grown children.